 SECTION 3: ENVIRONMENTAL IMPACTS MITIGATED TO A LEVEL OF LESS THAN SIGNIFICANT.
-The Planning Commission hereby finds and recommends to the City Council that mitigation measures have been identified in the EIR which will avoid or substantially lessen the following potentially significant environmental impacts to a less-than-significant level.
+The City Council hereby finds that mitigation measures have been identified in the EIR which will avoid or substantially lessen the following potentially significant environmental impacts to a less-than- significant level.
 The potentially significant impacts and the mitigation measures, which will reduce them to a less than significant level, are as follows:

-A. Air Quality

-1. Potential Significant Impacts: The EIR identifies potentially significant, Project localized construction-source emissions that would exceed the Southern California Air Quality Management District (SCAQMD) Localized Significance Thresholds (LSTs) for fine particulates (PM10 and PM2.5).
+- A. Air Quality - 1.
+Potential Significant Impacts: The EIR identifies potentially significant, Project localized construction-source emissions that would exceed the Southern California

+Air Quality Management District (SCAQMD) Localized Significance Thresholds (LSTs) for fine particulates (PM10 and PM2.5).
 These impacts, if left unmitigated, could result in adverse impacts.

-2. Finding: Compliance with mitigation measures 4.3.1 through 4.3.4 specified in the Mitigation Monitoring & Reporting Plan (attached hereto) will avoid potentially significant air quality impacts.

-B. Biological Resources

-1. Potential Significant Impacts: The Initial Study determined that there was a potential for the Project site to serve as a nesting site for resident, seasonal, and migratory birds (Project Biological Resources Evaluation, p.
+- 2. Finding: Compliance with mitigation measures 4.3.1 through 4.3.4 specified in the Mitigation Monitoring & Reporting Plan (attached hereto) will avoid potentially significant air quality impacts. - B. Biological Resources - 1.
+Potential Significant Impacts: The Initial Study determined that there was a potential for the Project site to serve as a nesting site for resident, seasonal, and migratory birds (Project Biological Resources Evaluation, p.
 4).
 Project construction could adversely affect nesting species.
 This is a potentially significant impact.